rohitsaini06/google-earth-export/README.md

 │ • Joins all meshes into single object                   │
 │ • Exports final merged FBX                              │
 └─────────────────────────────────────────────────────────┘
+                         ↓
+┌─────────────────────────────────────────────────────────┐
+│ Import to 3ds Max                                       │
+│ • Use merged.fbx as reference model                     │
+│ • Trace/rebuild geometry with optimized topology        │
+│ • Create detailed materials and textures                │
+│ • Build game-ready or production assets                 │
+└─────────────────────────────────────────────────────────┘
 ```

+## 🎨 Using the Output in 3ds Max

+Once the pipeline completes, you'll have a `merged.fbx` file ready for 3ds Max:

+1. **Import as Reference**:
+   - File → Import → Select `merged.fbx`
+   - Use as visual reference for accurate terrain and building placement

+2. **Manual Modeling**:
+   - Trace over the reference geometry with clean topology
+   - Create optimized LODs (Level of Detail) models
+   - Build proper UV maps for texturing

+3. **Benefits**:
+   - Accurate real-world proportions and locations
+   - Consolidated single-file reference (easier to manage than thousands of files)
+   - Optimized geometry won't slow down 3ds Max viewport
+   - Embedded textures provide visual context

 ## ⚙️ Configuration Guide